saiky-devops/devops/DevOps-Interview-Questions/README.md

 * $? -> used to store output of previously executed command.
 * What is the function of inodes in a Linux filesystem: Index node, stores meta data of a file, unique identified of the file system on linux that provides info on what permissions file has
 * What happens when server restart: It boot up the processes, initializes the kernel, starts the system control that starts all other processes
-* Command to use to increase the priority of a linux process : nice
+* Command to use to increase the priority of a linux process : renice
 * Command to use to spike up CPU utilization : Stress —cpu 10 -v --timeout 400s
 * nmap : Nmap (“Network Mapper”) is an open source tool for network exploration and security auditing.
 * what is /etc/profile : Shell profile used by Linux and Mac OS X terminal programs; contains definitions for a shell environment, such as environment variables, scripts to execute, and other instructions